hbctraining/main/training_development.md

 When using graphical user interfaces (GUIs) like IGV or FileZilla, it can be beneficial to supplement the text with GIFs rather than screenshots to show how to interact with the interface.
 When deciding to create a GIF, have these considerations:

+- **Is a GIF needed for this?** - While GIFs are great, they can be a bit time-consuming to make.
+GIFs can be great when working through menus, but is a screenshot will suffice then sometimes that is the better option.
 - **Is this GUI rather stable (i.e. IGV/RStudio/FileZilla)?** - Creating GIFs are more time-consuming than screenshots so if a tool is not in a stable state, it would likely be preferable to use screenshots over spending the time to create, and then inevitably re-create, the GIF
 - **Can I break this task into short segments?** - To work within the framework of High-Definition and not drop too many frames (less than about 12.5fps), you'll need to keep the final GIF to about 10 seconds or less in order for it to be small enough to upload to GitHub which has a 25MB file size limit.